 This website includes further details of the SquareMileTrack proposal covering pedestrian congestion, air quality, aesthetics, cost and synthetic rubber versus York stone.
 As of 20th June 2020 there have been two news articles, one in the Evening Standard and the other in the Islington Tribune.

-At present the SquareMileTrack is an idea, but it is an idea that has been enthusiastically received by Members of the City of London Common Council.
-It is also an idea that needs considerable testing with local residents and businesses; and we very much want to hear what people think; whether they support the idea, have alternative suggestions or if they have concerns or objections.
+The merits and location of a City running track needs consultation with local residents, students and businesses; and we very much want to hear what people think; whether they support the idea, have alternative suggestions or if they have concerns or objections.

-Councillor John Edwards is coordinating the consultation process.
+Councillor John Edwards is coordinating this process.
 Please complete the survey which provides the opportunity for feedback and comment.
 You can also email him directly at firstname.lastname@example.org if you do not wish to have your comments made public on this website.
 If there is a positive response, we will formally approach the Director of the Built Environment (Highway Operations) to determine the most appropriate and compliant way forward.